Di-Gata Defenders: Power Sigils

 Vitus is the sigal of Renewal.
 It is a new sigil described in the episode Vitus.
 Seth had a Vitus stone carved by Brim, but it could only be used once.
 The stone was used on Melosa after she was taken over by the Megalith in 'One Down', its power then was to purge its presence from her.
 It is unknown whether Vitus will reappear elsewhere in the series.
 Created by a mysterious stone carver in the Kingdoms of Maligor, Vitus is a bit of a Legend in Rados.
 Few have seen it and even fewer have used its enigmatic power.
 Encompassing the powers of renewal (and death which is merely a stage of renewal), it is said the Vitus Sigil can bring the dead back to life and grow crops for thousands to eat.
 But as there is no recorded use of the sigil that can be confirmed, its power remains a mystery.
-There is a popular folk tale that claims the Amican Forest was create by a Vitus Stone cast by Kor Yin-an to create a magical retreat for the wizards of Yan, but there is nothing to substantiate this.
+There is a popular folk tale that claims the Amican Forest was created by a Vitus Stone cast by Kor Yin-an to create a magical retreat for the wizards of Yan, but there is nothing to substantiate this.

 The Ninth Sigil also has no known opposite like the other eight sigils which makes it a very unbalanced and combustible power.
 Theoretically it will only function once and then the stone will be consumed.

 The Vitus Sigil represents a spring of water, thrusting up through the two layers of the Realm; the physical and the metasigical.